 I have to admit in my first few clicks of the keyboard that I am not a minimalist in the sense that I do not follow a minimalist lifestyle 24/7.
 Not that I would not want to.

-I always had an affinity to anything minimalist from interior design to architecture, art and philosophy.
-I also suspect it’s not just me, since it’s probably true that anything minimalistic resonates with our inner deep desire to shed off our mental clutter that we have accumulated throughout our lives, and make way for empty spaces and moments of stillness.
+I always had an affinity for anything minimalist from interior design to architecture, art, and philosophy.
+I also suspect it’s not just me, since it’s probably true that anything minimalistic resonates with our inner deep desire to shed off the mental clutter that we have accumulated throughout our lives and make way for empty spaces and moments of stillness.
 It reflects our spiritual quest to free ourselves from the illusion of form and matter and embrace our authentic spiritual selves.

 The Evolution of Less